Dependency Walker – An Advanced Troubleshooting Tool

 The program does not just load the modules, but it also scans for potential errors.
 According to the Help file, it performs the following jobs:

-For example, I was helping a client the other day - she was loading Internet Explorer, but IE kept crashing, without any specific errors.
-We had done most of the basic troubleshooting like disabling add-ons and toolbars, resetting IE to default setting etc.But still it kept crashing.
-This meant that one or more files required for Internet Explorer to run properly, was creating a problem.
-It’s always hard to troubleshoot such cases but with Dependency Walker, we can see if something wrong with one of the dependent file.
+For example, I was helping a client the other day – she was loading her browser, but it kept crashing without any specific errors.
+We had done most of the basic troubleshooting – but still, it kept crashing.
+This meant that one or more files required were creating a problem.
+It’s always hard to troubleshoot such cases but with Dependency Walker, we can see if something is wrong with one of the dependent files.

-So I loaded Internet Explorer in Dependency Walker.
+So I loaded the browser’s process in Dependency Walker.

 Then I went through each of the modules, to see if I could find something suspicious there.
 I scrolled through the module and was lucky enough to find the problem.

-I found that the IEFRAME.dll file was missing.
+I found that a particular dll file was missing.
 So I went and replaced the file from the Windows Installation DVD.
 That solved the problem.
-Now Internet Explorer no longer crashed.
+Now the browser no longer crashed.

-I hope this will tell you how easy it’s to use the tool to find out possible dependency errors.
+I hope this will tell you how easy it’s to use the tool to discover possible dependency errors.

 To use Dependency Walker to investigate errors, you can follow these steps:

-4. Type any switches, program arguments, other options you want and then click OK.
+- Type any switches, program arguments, other options you want, and then click OK.

 Dependency Walker will inject dwinject.dll before the error occurs and will log the events taking place at the time of the error.